Cannes: Joaquin Phoenix Is an Action Hero Now, But He’s Keeping His Belly

 Time was not on their side.
 Ramsay had initially planned to tinker with the script for a year until Phoenix became available to shoot the film this summer, but after another commitment fell through last year, he asked if Ramsay could quickly finish the script and fit You Were Never Really Here into his suddenly open window.

-“It was made in a kind of fever pitch, kind of punk rock in a way,” says Ramsay, who sliced twenty pages from her story and decided to enliven the material on the fly while shooting.
+“It was made in a kind of fever pitch, kind of punk rock in a way,” says Ramsay, who sliced 20 pages from her story and decided to enliven the material on the fly while shooting.
 Anything that felt too traditional would be cut or tweaked, leading to all sorts of surreal digressions.
 A moment where Phoenix interrogates a dying hitman for more information, for example, could end with Ramsay asking Phoenix to hold the man’s hand, duetting with him on a tender ballad, or both.

 “Initially, it was something more familiar,” Phoenix admitted.
 “As this film progressed, it changed dramatically.
 Certainly, the last third is very different than what was scripted.”